Conrad Williams (athlete)

-Conrad Williams (born 20 March 1982) is a British track and field sprinter who competes in the 400 metres and 4×400 m relay.
+Conrad Williams (born 20 March 1982) is a British former track and field sprinter who competed in the 400 metres and 4 × 400 m relay.
+He participated in the 2012 Summer Olympics.

+Biography

+Born in Kingston, Jamaica, the majority of his success has come in relay events, where he has won eight senior international medals, including the gold medal for both England at the 2014 Commonwealth Games, and for Great Britain at the 2014 European Athletics Championships.

 He holds a personal best of 45.02 seconds for the individual event.

-The majority of his success has come in relay events, where he has won eight senior international medals, including the gold medal for both England at the 2014 Commonwealth Games, and for Great Britain at the 2014 European Athletics Championships.

-At the 2012 Summer Olympics, although he did not advance beyond the semi-finals in the 400 m, he was part of the British team that came fourth in the men's 4 x 400 m.
+At the 2012 London Olympics, although he did not advance beyond the semi-finals in the 400 m, he was part of the British team that came fourth in the men's 4 × 400 m.

 He is a resident in Hither Green, Lewisham.